Pete-Hamlin/albert-obsidian/README.md

     - Allows opening of searched note directly in obsidian
 - Global query results from vault notes via name/tags/body
     - Allows opening of searched note directly in obsidian
+- An indexer that re-indexes each time a note is created/moved/deleted
+- Some [basic settings](#settings) to customise behaviour
 - Creating a new note from query string:

 ![](new-note.png)